 "At about 7:30pm on Wednesday, an explosive barrel was dropped from a helicopter on the Zubdiya neighbourhood.
-One woman suffocated to death due to gas inhalation, along with her 10-year-old daughter and four-year-old son," Khaled Khaled, an Aleppo-based member of the rescue group, told Al Jazeera.
+One woman suffocated to death due to gas inhalation, along with her 10-year-old daughter and 4-year-old son," Khaled Khaled, an Aleppo-based member of the rescue group, told Al Jazeera.

 The group, also known as the White Helmets, said it could not independently verify the nature of the gas.

 Hamza Khatib, the manager of Al Quds hospital in Aleppo, told a Reuters news agency photographer that the hospital had recorded four deaths from gas poisoning and 55 injuries.

 READ MORE: Aleppo battle - Assad sends thousands of reinforcements

 Khatib said he was preserving clothing and fragments from the barrel bombs as evidence for analysis.